This section describes the MySQL Installer product catalog and the dashboard.

 Select the Product check box to select all products.

 The Reconfigure link in the Quick Action column next to each installed server loads the current configuration values for the server and then cycles through all configuration steps enabling you to change the options and values.
 On completion, MySQL Installer stops the server, applies the configuration changes, and restarts the server for you.
-For a description of each configuration option, see Section 18.104.22.168.2, “Server Configuration”.
+For a description of each configuration option, see Section 18.104.22.168.2, “Server Configuration with MySQL Installer”.

 Samples and Examplesassociated with a specific MySQL server version can be also be reconfigured to apply feature-configuration changes, if any.
 You must provide credentials with root privileges to reconfigure these items.